poshjosh/chinomsoikwuagwu.com/2020/03/04/AWS_Virtual-Private-Cloud-VPC.md

 You can create, access, and manage your VPCs using any of the following interfaces:

-- AWS Management Console — Provides a web interface that you can use to access your VPCs.
+- __AWS Management Console__ — Provides a web interface that you can use to access your VPCs.

-- AWS Command Line Interface (AWS CLI) — Provides a command line interface and commands to access VPCs as well as a broad set of AWS services.
+- __AWS Command Line Interface (AWS CLI)__ — Provides a command line interface and commands to access VPCs as well as a broad set of AWS services.

-- AWS SDKs — Provides language-specific APIs for accessing VPCs and other AWS services.
+- __AWS SDKs__ — Provides language-specific APIs for accessing VPCs and other AWS services.

-- Query API— Provides low-level API actions that you call using HTTPS requests.
+- __Query API__ — Provides low-level API actions that you call using HTTPS requests.

 #### VPC Pricing ####